Barn Lime in Chicken Coop: Safe Use, Benefits, and Expert-Backed Alternatives

 Specific Challenge: Managing Moisture and Ammonia in Humid Climates

-For keepers in naturally humid regions, like those in the Southeast, managing moisture is a constant battle.
+For keepers in naturally humid regions, like those in the Southeast, managing moisture is a constant battle, similar to managing heat and humidity in Australian conditions.
 Since humidity limits the natural evaporation of moisture from bedding, ventilation becomes the single most critical factor for preventing damp litter and dangerous ammonia buildup.

 • Summer/High Humidity: Maximize upper ventilation and consider installing a small, safety-caged box fan (with protected cords) to actively pull warm, moist, ammonia-laden air out of the coop, especially at night.